 Taking existing Excel and other reports and transferring the data directly into Project 2010 requires skilled IT configuration that internal sources may not possess.

-In the above scenario, the organization did not factor in user training for Project Server 2010.
+In the last scenario with the global manufacturing industry entity, the organization did not factor in user training for Project Server 2010.
 A tool is only as good as its use.
-If the end user cannot function efficiently within the tool, fragmented work-arounds will begin to appear.
+If the end user cannot function efficiently within the tool, fragmented workarounds will begin to appear.

 Especially when blending multiple technologies into one system, licensing can be intricate and confusing.
-Organizations must ensure adequate licensing is obtained for all the components.
-Use of Microsoft Developers Network (MSDN) licenses to manage their Project 2010 production environment may not be sufficient.
+Organizations must ensure that adequate licensing is obtained for all components.
+Use of Microsoft Developers Network (MSDN) licenses to manage the Project 2010 production environment may not be sufficient.

-Failure to take the appropriate technical and PPM related training prior to system configuration and deployment is a common flaw in deployments.
+Failure to take the appropriate technical and PPM-related training prior to system configuration and deployment is a common flaw in deployments.
 These complex systems require different role-based training tailored to job responsibilities and functions.

-Inexperience with the system architecture or lack of appropriate hardware can result in poor performance of the system with things such as trying to run everything on one server.
+Inexperience with the system architecture or lack of appropriate hardware can result in poor system performance, as when an organization tries to run everything on one server.

-PPM, whether utilizing one main technology platform or multiple system components remains process driven.
-Having no Staging System or change control processes in place will decrease efficiencies in execution and bottom-line dollars as project spirals out of control and is not traceable in a meaningful way for the organization.
+PPM, whether utilizing one main technology platform or multiple system components, remains process driven.
+Having no staging system or change control processes in place will decrease efficiencies in execution and bottom-line dollars as projects spiral out of control and are not traceable in a meaningful way for the organization.

 Technologies are always subject to tweaks and adjustments.
-If the organization does not apply Cumulative Updates and Service Packs as they become available the system will break or create chasms prime for maleficent hacks.
+If the organization does not apply cumulative updates and service packs as they become available, the system will break or have chasms that are prime territory for hackers.

-Attempting to “boil the ocean” or “leap into the future” often as a result of a Senior Management dictate (e.g., “We need this new system online next month!”) can do more harm than good.
-Bells and whistles are shiny and attractive, but if the solution is not scaled to the organization’s present status, end users will become overwhelmed and strong ROI is not achieved.
+Attempting to “boil the ocean” or “leap into the future,” often as a result of a senior management directive (e.g., “We need this new system online next month!”), can do more harm than good.
+Bells and whistles are shiny and attractive, but if the solution is not scaled to the organization’s current status, end users will become overwhelmed and strong ROI is not achieved.

 Key Steps to Creating the Win

-All organizations should consider engaging a qualified partner (i.e., partners that have obtained the PPM competency through Microsoft), but especially Level 0 or Level 1 organizations as they are just beginning to form their PPM foundation.
+All organizations should consider engaging a qualified partner (i.e., partners that have obtained the PPM competency through Microsoft), but this is especially true of Level 0 or Level 1 organizations, as they are just beginning to form their PPM foundation.
 Work done at this critical stage will set the scene for successful PPM adoption across the enterprise.

-Work with your Microsoft Licensing Specialists and Value Add Reseller (VAR) or Large Account Reseller (LAR) to ensure adequate licensing is in place concurrent with the deployment.
+Work with your Microsoft licensing specialists and value add reseller or large account reseller to ensure adequate licensing is in place concurrent with the deployment.

 Ensure that adequate Microsoft Premier Support coverage is in place to enable assistance from Project Server technical support resources prior to the deployment.

-Define a Transition Plan and then follow that plan.
+Define a transition plan and then follow that plan.
 Watch for scope creep in this critical area.
 You will be much further ahead of the game if you do first things first.
 Again, a certified Microsoft Solution Partner has the experience (and battle scars) to ensure success.

 Ensure that end users are adequately trained and have had hands-on experience with scenarios they are going to encounter on a daily basis.
 Making end users comfortable with the new tool will accelerate adoption.

 Create end user documentation that describes the normal process flow.
-Detailed documentation remains a data driven point of reference for future resources to learn from, or for organizations to engage in continuous improvement.
+Detailed documentation remains a data-driven point of reference for future resources to learn from or for organizations to engage in continuous improvement.

 Not everyone will know what to do next, especially if something goes wrong.
 Ensure that there are trained and identified support personnel to answer key questions as the system goes live.
 It will take a while to build up internal institutional knowledge